 6. Eat at Restaurant Windows at Hotel d’Angleterre

-Hotel d’Angleterre is one of Geneva’s premiere 5-star hotels, and if you get the chance to enjoy a decadent dinner at Restaurant Windows, you will truly have an amazing gastronomic experience that will give you memories for years to come.
+Hotel d’Angleterre is one of Geneva’s premier 5-star hotels, and if you get the chance to enjoy a decadent dinner at Restaurant Windows, you will truly have an amazing gastronomic experience that will give you memories for years to come.
 First off, the stunning view of the lake and mountains are incredible, but not to be outdone by the meals prepared by Executive Chef Philippe Audonnet.
-As we took in the views with plenty of perfectly paired champagne, we started our meal with some pretty spectacular dishes like Bea’s eggs Royal (free range eggs and potted shrimps, smoked salmon and caviar) and the Duet of duck foie gras (diced with smoked duck fillet and poached in spicy wine).
-For your main course, may we suggest two of our favorite specialties —Dublin prawns marinated with “piment d’espelette” and grué Lemon grass and chocolate sauce, red peppers gnocchis and radish or if you’re a meat and seafood lover, the Deer fillet stuffed with lobster, truffle sauce and mashed chervil roots is a perfect choice.
-After dinner, we chose an assortment of scrumptious cheeses from Switzerland, France and the UK before delving into dessert.
+As we took in the views with plenty of perfectly paired champagne, we started our meal with some pretty spectacular dishes like Bea’s eggs Royal (free-range eggs and potted shrimps, smoked salmon and caviar) and the Duet of duck foie gras (diced with smoked duck fillet and poached in spicy wine).
+For your main course, may we suggest two of our favorite specialties—Dublin prawns marinated with “piment d’espelette” and grué Lemongrass and chocolate sauce, red peppers gnocchis and radish or if you’re a meat and seafood lover, the Deer fillet stuffed with lobster, truffle sauce and mashed chervil roots is a perfect choice.
+After dinner, we chose an assortment of scrumptious cheeses from Switzerland, France, and the UK before delving into dessert.
 May we point out that there was so much to choose from —Milk Chocolate and Coriander Mousse, Pineapple and Kaffir lime soufflé, and even an American Cheesecake ought to tantalize your palate.
-Like we said, this is one of those dinners that we will never forget and if you go to Geneva, make it your number one dinner destination.
+As we said, this is one of those dinners that we will never forget and if you go to Geneva, make it your number one dining destination.

 *Photos by Henrique Kerch, Geneva Lakefront photo courtesy of Geneva Tourism, Hôtel Royal Photo courtesy of Hôtel Royal, Featured Photo: Restaurant Windows Photo courtesy of Hotel d’Angleterre